By The Wyoming LLC Attorney TeamSep 01, 2022

 When you start a business in the US, there are a number of ways you can choose to structure it.
 Each way has different costs and benefits and will inform the way the business does its taxes, and how the members operate within it.
 With an LLC (Limited Liability Corporation), the members are sheltered from any liabilities or lawsuits that may be filed against the business.
 This allows them to protect their personal assets while remaining a part of the business.

 All businesses must pay taxes and the legal structure of the business will determine how this happens.
 An LLC is considered a “pass-through entity,” since the money “passes through” the business and onto its members.
 The members will then report the business’ information on their personal taxes.
 Depending on the number of members, this can be split up by percentage according to the operating agreement.

-If there is only one member of the LLC, that one member must report all business income taxes on their personal tax report and will file a Schedule C report.
-For filing purposes the member will be considered a sole-proprietorship and is expected to pay income taxes on all the LLC’s profits.
+If there is only one member of the LLC, that one member must report all business income taxes on their personal tax report and file a Schedule C report.
+For filing purposes, the member will be considered a sole proprietorship and is expected to pay income taxes on all of the LLC’s profits.

 Before starting an LLC it’s important to know the taxes that New Mexico LLCs are responsible for.

-For income taxes in the state of New Mexico, it depends on the number of members within the LLC.
+income taxes in the state of New Mexico, depend on the number of members within the LLC.

 As a New Mexico LLC, you will also be subject to state income taxes on any money you pay to yourself.
 The current rates for New Mexico are dependent on your tax bracket and top out at 4.9%.